-The Global Citizen Concierge Programme is a new initiative launched by the Cayman Islands.
+The Global Citizen Concierge Programme is an initiative launched by the Cayman Islands.
 It allows persons employed outside of the Cayman Islands with the financial independence to work remotely to relocate and live in the Cayman Islands for up to 24 months.

 How To Apply

 Romania is the latest country to jump on the digital nomad visa bandwagon.
 The Southeastern European country has submitted a draft bill on introducing the visa.
 If implemented, experts say that it could be the most accessible option on the market with a required minimum monthly income of just over 1,100 euros.
 Coupled with the country’s low cost of living and high-speed internet, the visa is sure to attract many people outside the typical “wealthy” demographic.
 Like other initiatives, an applicant must be employed by a company outside the country to be eligible.

 It is safe to say that digital nomads now have more options than ever before.
 The lifestyle is now accessible to a growing number of people who can carve out the life they desire that prioritises their specific needs – from access to quality healthcare and education to proximity to nature.

 Remote workers looking for a more permanent move can also begin researching their second citizenship options through citizenship by investment programmes.

 Many Digital Nomads are applying for a second citizenship because of the range of benefits on offer, such as ease of travel, economic opportunity, and domestic well-being.

 CBI programmes offer the opportunity to legally acquire a new citizenship in return for an investment in the host country’s economy.
 Most CBI programmes provide citizenship status without causing any major disruptions to an investor’s life, provided they submit the correct documentation, pass all the due diligence checks first, and make a qualifying investment.